typestack/routing-controllers/README.md

 ## Using middlewares

-You can use any exist express middleware, or create your own.
+You can use any exist express / koa middleware, or create your own.
 To create your middlewares there is a `@Middleware` decorator, and to use middlewares there are `@UseBefore` and `@UseAfter` decorators.